 Location: Although Nubble Light’s island home is not accessible to visitors, you’ll have perfect views of the lighthouse from Sohier Park on Nubble Road in York, Maine.
 Parking is free.

-Visit: The park is open year-round, and a gift shop operates daily from mid-April through late October.
+Visit: The park is open year-round, and a gift shop operates daily from mid-April through mid-October.

 Scituate Lighthouse (Old Scituate Light)